spa5k/nextjs_approuter_electron/README.md

 # NextJS App Router with Electron, SSR, Server Components, etc.

+> [!IMPORTANT] > **This repository is no longer maintained** due to ethical concerns regarding Vercel's leadership.
+Users are advised to migrate to TanStack Start for continued support and development.
+A migration guide will be provided in the near future.

 ![nextjsimage](https://raw.githubusercontent.com/spa5k/nextjs_approuter_electron/main/public/nextjs_electron.png)

 This boilerplate demonstrates a turborepo setup combining Next.js with Electron, allowing you to use the same codebase with SSR (Server-Side Rendering)/ React Server Components(RSC) for Electron applications.